-The LIST KneaderReactor is able to polymerize the monomers and catalyts in a highly concentrated, solvent-free phase.
-Conversion rates of 90% ...
-99% can be easily reached.
-In a second stage following the polymerization, the polymer mass is directly devolatilized to a residual monomer content of 1000 ppm or even lower.
+- The first stage LIST KneaderReactor is used to polymerize the monomers and catalyts in a highly concentrated, solvent-free phase.
+Conversion rates of 90% … 99% can be easily reached.

-Especially in exothermic bulk (co)- polymerization processes the large heat exchange surface of LIST KneaderReactors in combination with the evaporative cooling are helping to precisely control the product temperature.
+Especially in exothermic bulk (co)- polymerization processes, the large heat exchange surface of LIST KneaderReactors in combination with evaporative cooling helps to precisely control the product temperature.

-The unique geometry of the mixing elements provides constant surface renewal optimizing heat transfer and minimizes product accumulation and dead zones.
+The unique geometry of the mixing elements provides constant surface renewal which optimizes the heat transfer while minimizing product accumulation and dead zones.

 Polymethyl Methacrylate (PMMA)

-In a LIST KneaderReactor bulk polymerization of Methacrylic Acid Derivates is reaching a conversion rate of up to 98%.
-Polydispersity Index (PDI) values of 2.0 ...
-2.5 can be reached.
+Bulk polymerization of Methacrylic Acid Derivates in a LIST KneaderReactor can reach a conversion rate of up to 98% and Polydispersity Index (PDI) values of 2.0 … 2.5 can be reached.

 Super Absorbent Polymer (SAP)

-Acrylic acid is polymerized in an aqueous bulk polymerization process with a polymer content up to 45%.
-The precise temperature control in a LIST KneaderReactor results in a very narrow Polydispersity Index (PDI) distribution.
-The SAP is discharged as free flowing material.
+Acrylic acid is polymerized in an aqueous bulk polymerization using a LIST KneaderReactor with a polymer content up to 45%.
+The precise temperature control in the LIST KneaderReactor results in a very narrow Polydispersity Index (PDI) distribution.
+The SAP is discharged as free flowing granular material.